Von Willebrand disease: Diagnosis

+VWD is diagnosed by a combination of a personal or family history of excessive bleeding plus lab tests showing abnormalities in either the amount or function of vWF or factor VIII.

-Basic tests performed in any patient with bleeding problems are a complete blood count-CBC (especially platelet counts), activated partial thromboplastin time-APTT, prothrombin time with International Normalized Ratio-PTINR, thrombin time-TT, and fibrinogen level.
-Patients with abnormal tests typically undergo further testing for hemophilias.
+Basic tests performed in any patient with bleeding problems are a complete blood count, activated partial thromboplastin time (aPTT), prothrombin time with an International Normalized Ratio, thrombin time, and fibrinogen level.
+People with abnormal tests typically undergo further testing for hemophilias.
 Other coagulation factor assays may be performed depending on the results of a coagulation screen.
-Patients with von Willebrand disease typically display a normal prothrombin time and a variable prolongation of APTT, depending on whether sufficient VWF is available to perform its carrier function for factor VIII.
+People with von Willebrand disease typically display a normal prothrombin time and a variable prolongation of aPTT, depending on whether sufficient VWF is available to perform its carrier function for factor VIII.

 When VWD is suspected, blood plasma of a patient must be investigated for quantitative and qualitative deficiencies of VWF.
 This is achieved by measuring the amount of VWF in a VWF antigen assay and the functionality of VWF with a glycoprotein (GP)Ib binding assay, VWF antibody assay, or a ristocetin cofactor activity (RiCof) assay.
 Factor VIII levels are also performed because factor VIII is bound to VWF which protects the factor VIII from rapid breakdown within the blood.
 Deficiency of VWF can then lead to a reduction in factor VIII levels, which explains the elevation in PTT.
 Normal levels do not exclude all forms of VWD, particularly type 2, which may only be revealed by investigating platelet interaction with subendothelium under flow, a highly specialized coagulation study not routinely performed in most medical laboratories.
 Ristocetin-induced platelet agglutination (RIPA), collagen binding, and/or VWF multimer assays may be performed to follow up abnormal screening tests.
 A platelet aggregation assay will show an abnormal response to ristocetin with normal responses to the other agonists used: